 Add your judicial internship with the rest of your work experience

-If you have not done other internships or do not have much previous work experience, you can place your judicial internship in the ‘Work Experience’ section.
+If you have not done other internships or have little previous work experience, you can place your judicial internship in the ‘Work Experience’ section.

 You may follow a chronological or reverse chronological order for your work experience.

-It depends on which of it is most relevant.
+It depends on which of them is most relevant.

 Judicial internship in the ‘Work Experience’ section example

 ABC Inc. | Los Angeles, CA | Jan 2021 – Present